list

 contains

-Returns true if the list contains a value that matches the input value.
+Returns true if the list contains an element that matches the input value.

 Matching is performed with the == equality operator.